SanderForGodot/FactorioRailAnalyzer/README.md

 # Context

 This Project was made as part of a Paper for the DHBW Mannheim.
-The Paper can be found in this Repository under the name."FRA Paper&documentation.pdf".
+The Paper can be found in this Repository under the name "[FRA-Paper&documentation.pdf](FRA-Paper&documentation.pdf)".
 The Paper is sadly only available German.

 # Usage